rhel-labs/instruqt/selinux-policy/05-selinux-policy2/assignment.md

 <strong style="color: red">allow testapp_t var_run_t:file { create open write };
 files_rw_pid_dirs(testapp_t)</strong></pre>

+Here you see one allow statement and one interface.
+The allow statement says, "Any process labelled *testapp_t* can access a *file* labelled *var_run_t* for the actions *create, open, write*.
+The interface appears to be for creating policy that allows read and write access to directories used for pid files.
+It is being passed our testapp_t type as a parameter.

 **Where to find interface information**

-The interface definitions that we need to find are provided as part of the *selinux-policy-devel* package.
+The interfaces are really macros that implement allow statments and additional macros to more easily build policy and promote reuse.
+The interface definitions are provided as part of the *selinux-policy-devel* package.
 This should be installed on your system already.
 The files for the definitions are stored in */usr/share/selinux/devel/include*.
 Like our own policy interfaces, they are stored in files with the *\*.if* extention.
-We need to find the interfaces that allow manipulating pid files.
 The command audit2allow *-R* looks at the interfaces that have been built from these files to find matches.
 We can also search through the files ourselves to find interfaces that we want to add to our policy.
 For now let's use the recommendation from audit2allow and modify the testapp.te file.
 Open the policy with the vim editor.

 ```bash
 vim /root/selinuxlab/policy/testapp.te